kspangsege/archon/README.md

 This assumes that Vcpkg is installed and can be found via the `PATH` environment variable.

-If Vcpkg in not already installed, you can install it in your home directory by running these commands from a command prompt[^windevcmdprompt]:
+If Vcpkg in not already installed, you can install it in your home directory by running these commands from a command prompt[^wincmdprompt]:

 ```sh
 git clone https://github.com/Microsoft/vcpkg.git %USERPROFILE%\vcpkg